EYBlockchain/nightfall_3/README.md

 ### Prerequisites

-Mac and Linux machines are supported.

 The merkle-tree miscroservice requires the following software to run:

 -   Docker
-- Python
 -   Node.js (tested with node 10.15.3) with npm and node-gyp.
 -   Xcode Command line tools:
     -   If running macOS, install Xcode then run `xcode-select --install` to install command line tools.

+### Installing

+Clone the merkle-tree repository and use a terminal to enter the directory.

-### Starting servers
+### Starting

 Start Docker:

 -   On Mac, open Docker.app.

-### Installing the merkle-tree microservice

-Clone the merkle-tree repository and use a terminal to enter the directory.

-### Starting the merkle-tree microservice

-If you have pulled new changes from the repo, then first run
+If you have pulled new changes from the repo, then first run:

 ```sh
 docker-compose build
 ```
-We're ready to go!
+Start all microservices:

 ```sh
 docker-compose up